History of Projection and Sound at the Electric Palace

 The first ‘talkie’ shown at the Palace was The Singing Fool staring Al Jolson.
 It was first screened here on 10th March 1930.

-By this time only about a third of all UK cinemas were wired for sound, which makes the Palace a surprisingly early adopter of sound for the small regional cinema that it was and is.
+At this time only about a third of all UK cinemas were wired for sound, which makes the Palace a surprisingly early adopter of sound for the small regional cinema that it was and is.

 The original 1930 sound installation at the Palace was a sound-on-disc system made by “Syntok Talking Films Ltd.”